roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Event monitoring.md

     On the dashboard of the Kubernetes event center, you can view all cluster events.

-## Scenario 2: Configure node-problem-detector to diagnose a cluster and send events of exceptions to sinks
+## Scenario 2: Configure node-problem-detector to diagnose a cluster and send events of anomalies to sinks

-node-problem-detector is a tool that is used to diagnose Kubernetes nodes. node-problem-detector detects node exceptions, generates node events, and works with kube-eventer to raise alerts upon these events. node-problem-detector generates node events when the following exceptions are detected: Docker engine hangs, Linux kernel hangs, outbound traffic exceptions, and file descriptor exceptions.
+node-problem-detector is a tool that is used to diagnose Kubernetes nodes. node-problem-detector detects node anomalies, generates node events, and works with kube-eventer to generate alerts upon these events. node-problem-detector generates node events when the following anomalies are detected: Docker engine hangs, Linux kernel hangs, outbound traffic anomalies, and file descriptor anomalies.
 Perform the following steps to configure node-problem-detector:

 1. Log on to the [ACK console](https://cs.console.aliyun.com).